In a nutshell…

 - Founder: Martin Taylor

-- Organisation: Fir Tree Fishery uses a pioneering and community-driven approach to education to provide training opportunities for young people, while giving valuable support to the elderly and disabled.
+- Organisation: Fir Tree CIC uses a pioneering and community-driven approach to education to provide training opportunities for young people aged 14-25 through the support of an education health and care plan.

 - SSE programme: Lloyds Bank Social Entrepreneurs Scale Up Programme 2015-16

-- Business model: Part grant-funded, part local authority contracts and service sales
+- Business model: Part grant-funded, part local authority contracts and direct ESFA government funding as a Prime Training Provider.

 - SSE school: North West